 Alternatively, if you want a definitive answer to the question of whether your travel insurance covers terrorism, you can pay extra for cancel-for-any-reason coverage (ranging from terrorism to weather to illness to missing a connecting flight) and leave the go/no-go decision entirely up to you.

 More from SmarterTravel:

-- Everything You Need to Know About Travel Insurance
+- 8 Vital Things to Know About Travel Insurance

 Consumer advocate Ed Perkins has been writing about travel for more than three decades.
 The founding editor of the Consumer Reports Travel Letter, he continues to inform travelers and fight consumer abuses every day at SmarterTravel.